 - Send auto-alerts to the P7 client, as requested by the P3 delivery module.

 The P3 submission module will initiate a connection to an MTA for indirect message submission.
 After the message is submitted, a copy may be stored in the Out Box database.

 The P3 delivery module accepts messages being delivered by an MTA.
-This may be over a connection initiated by the MTA or may make use of a connection initiated by the P3 Submission module.
 Delivered messages will be stored in the In Box database, and then registered auto actions are processed.
 Auto-forwarded messages are handled through the P3 Submission module.
 Auto alerts are passed to the client through the P7 server module.

 After a message is delivered into the In Box database for a user, the most recent message for that user is cached in memory.
 In a typical high performance system, the P7 client will have a registered auto alert and will fetch the message immediately and thus make use of the memory cached copy.
 Clients will generally cache message copies, and in this case the only further message change will be when it is deleted.
-Thus the only disk i/o is that needed to write the message, and set status in the index server.
+Thus the only disk i/o is that needed to write the message, and rename the message file to reflect the change in its status.
 The message database format is chosen to be efficiently generated from a P3 delivery.
 This approach provides for very high volume and low latency delivery.

 X.400 P7 is a complex and flexible protocol that can be used in many ways.
 While M-Store X.400 supports a wide range of usage, it is optimized for certain types of use, as described here.
 Isode's X.400 Client API is designed so that calls will use M-Store X.400 in an efficient manner.
 Key optimizations: